 4. What age is a melodica suitable for?

-A melodica is usually suitable for children aged 5 years and older because it requires coordination between breathing and pressing keys.
+A melodica is usually better for children around age 5 and up because it needs breath control and finger coordination together.

 5. What is the difference between a xylophone and a melodica?

-A xylophone is a percussion instrument played by striking bars with mallets, while a melodica is a wind instrument that produces sound when a child blows air while pressing keys.
+A xylophone is a percussion instrument played by striking bars with mallets, while a melodica is a wind instrument played by blowing air while pressing keys.

-6. Why are wooden musical toys better for kids?
+6. Why are wooden musical toys popular for kids?

 7. Do musical toys help brain development?